Request Your Free Consultation

 What Is Considered Wrongful Death in Virginia?

 Wrongful death is defined as death “caused by the wrongful act, neglect, or default” of another party, according to Virginia Code section 8.01-50.
-Cases of wrongful death are similar to circumstances which would call for a personal injury lawsuit if the person had lived.
+Cases of wrongful death are similar to circumstances that would call for a personal injury lawsuit if the person had lived.

 Examples of fatal accidents from which wrongful death claims are often filed include: